February 28th, 2023

 Faster Solutions: Our Support System

 Technical problems now and then plague us all—they are energy- and time-consuming.
 Unfortunately, the cannot always be avoided, especially in case of complex software like KRTS, where many factors, such as various hardware configurations, come into play.
 In order to reach a solution as fast as possible, efficient communication between the customer and us is required.
 For this purpose, we now use a ticket system.
-All customers automatically receive 10 free hours of support, which may be extended with additional support packages at any time.
+All customers automatically receive a one-off 10 free hours of support, which may be extended with additional support packages at any time.
 This only requires a running update service.

 Advantages for both sides